Fred Barber: Coaching career

 Barber joined the coaching staff at Bolton Wanderers in 1996, serving as part-time goalkeeping coach under Colin Todd before becoming a full-time employee under Todd's successor Sam Allardyce.
 Barber had also been working at West Bromwich Albion as a coach until this point alongside Bryan Robson, but fully committed himself to Wanderers in 2004.

 Barber was instrumental in the development of Finland goalkeeper Jussi Jääskeläinen, who joined the club in 1997, making his international debut in 1998.
 Barber turned Jääskeläinen into one of the Premier League's most consistent goalkeepers, then helping progress Hungary goalkeeper Ádám Bogdán who would later replace Jääskeläinen upon his exit from Bolton.

 In 2007, Barber joined Nigel Worthington as a coach for the Northern Ireland national football team alongside his role at Bolton, where he would spend five years.

 Following Bolton's relegation to the Championship in 2012, after 16 years coaching, Barber left the club.
 This also followed Jääskeläinen's own exit as the club looked to refresh its back-room staff once again.
 He subsequently joined Bury under Kevin Blackwell on 4 October 2012, before being reunited with Worthington after being appointed assistant manager at League Two club York City on 4 March 2013.
 He left the club on 5 May 2013, going on to concentrate on his freelance goalkeeper coaching business.

 In addition to Bolton, West Brom, Northern Ireland, Bury and York City, as a freelance coach, Barber has previously worked with Oman, Jamaica, Sunderland, Stoke City, Blackpool, Burnley, Bradford City, Stockport County and Rochdale.
 He also runs his own goalkeeping academy that has helped discover goalkeepers including Jääskeläinen, Bogdán, Ali Al-Habsi and Tomasz Kuszczak.

-In January 2015 he moved to Crewe Alexandra as the goalkeeping coach, after holding a similar role at Burton Albion.
+In January 2015, Barber moved to Crewe Alexandra as the goalkeeping coach, after holding a similar role at Burton Albion.
+He worked with Will Jääskeläinen, Jussi's son, meaning he worked with two generations of Jääskeläinen goalkeepers.

-On 5 August 2015 he moved from Crewe to Blackpool to replace Bobby Mimms, however 2 days later had a change of heart and returned to Crewe.
+On 5 August 2015 he moved from Crewe to Blackpool to replace Bobby Mimms, but had a change of heart two days later and returned to Crewe.

+Personal life

+His son, Jonathan, also played as a goalkeeper for Bury and Hartlepool United, and is currently the goalkeeper coach for MLS side Minnesota United.